tradingview/rest_integrations_docs/source/Integration_overview.rst

 In some cases, the listed endpoints may not be implemented.

-* `/mapping`_ --- no necessary if you work exclusively on your own symbols.
+* `/mapping`_ --- not necessary if you work exclusively on your own symbols.
 * `/executions`_ --- can be disabled through the config, but in this case, transactions will not be displayed on the "Chart".
 * `/positions`_ --- can be disabled through the config, not used for Crypto Spot trading.